Austin Weather is a Nigerian medical student and a writer. They love playing sports-related video games in their spare time.

-GK- Goalkeeper (defend): Using the goalkeeper role with defend duty is preferable.
+Using the goalkeeper role with defending duty is preferable.

 Players assigned to these three roles should have attributes of at least 13 on marking, tackling and positioning; at least 14 on heading and jumping-reach, and at least 12 on passing.

-WDL/WDR- Wing Back (attack): With Attack duty, the appointed player gets more freedom to move forward and take a good position for a deadly cross.
-The player is always alert and active because he has to go deeper to the opponent’s third, returns as quick as possible when the team loses the ball.
+With Attack duty, the appointed player gets more freedom to move forward and take a good position for a deadly cross.
+The player is always alert and active because he has to go deeper to the opponent’s third, returns as quickly as possible when the team loses the ball.

 These two roles are very important, so they require natural players up to standard for them.
 Age is also carefully viewed for each role, which is why I sold Danny Simpson in my Leicester Save.
 Assigned players should possess at least 12 on crossing, positioning, and tackling; 11 is good for marking.
 Acceleration and pace should be considered greatly.

-Two DMs- Regista (support) and Ball Wining Midfielder (support): the BWM role is necessary in this formation because the assigned player helps in closing down all the loop holes in defence roles, such as the right backs and the centre backs.
+The BWM role is necessary for this formation because the assigned player helps in closing down all the loopholes in defence roles, such as the right-backs and the center-backs.
 He usually goes forward to disturb or challenge the opponent with the ball in order to allow both the CDs and DL/DR to return for defence.
-With the support duty (instructing him to get forward), the player makes impressive forward move to fill the void in the advance midfield when the team has the ball.
+With the support duty (instructing him to get forward), the player makes an impressive forward move to fill the void in the advance midfield when the team has the ball.

-AML/AMR- Inside Forward (support): I found inside forward with the support duty preferable because the player tends to draw back a bit to pick up passes from both midfield and wing back players, provides killer balls for the striker, and also helps in regaining the ball from the opposition.
+I found inside forward with the support duty preferable because the player tends to draw back a bit to pick up passes from both midfield and wing-back players, provides killer balls for the striker, and also helps in regaining the ball from the opposition.
 The attack duty couldn’t provide such character.
 Choosing an attack duty in this formation inspires the player to be more selfish with the ball, making him less creative with key passes.

 In terms of helping the team defend, you should always set these inside forward players to specifically mark the opponent’s AML/AMR before kick-off.
 The screenshots below show examples.

-ST- Defensive Forward (support): With the support duty (you can choose defend duty if it works better for your team), the striker moves deep to the midfield to collect passes and distribute them to any available player or overlapping player, just to help improve the attacking dynamics.
+With the support duty (you can choose to defend duty if it works better for your team), the striker moves deep to the midfield to collect passes and distribute them to any available player or overlapping player, just to help improve the attacking dynamics.
 He also helps in challenging the opponent from the midfield to retrieve the ball.

 Below, each screenshot displays the instructions assigned to each role.
 This means that any player playing in that role will carry out the instructions assigned to it.